 G. LATE PROPOSALS, LATE MODIFICATIONS AND LATE WITHDRAWALS

 Proposals received after the Proposal Due Date and time are late and will not be considered.
 Modifications received after the Proposal Due Date are also late and will not be considered.
-Letters of withdrawal received after the Proposal Due Date or after contract award, whichever is applicable, are late and will not be considered.

 H. RFP POSTPONEMENT/CANCELLATION/WAIVER OF IRREGULARITIES